BattlesnakeOfficial/starter-snake-python/README.md

 ## Customizing Your Battlesnake

-Now you're ready to start customizing your Battlesnake and making it smarter.
+Now you're ready to start customizing your Battlesnake and improving its algorithm.

 ### Changing Appearance